koleshkos/Study-Python-3/README.md

  # Study-Python-3
 Python repository

-Hi, my name Sergey, I am begginer programmer.
-I love Python and now i learnig this language in Steptik.
+Hi, my name is Sergey, I'm beginner in programming.
+I love Python and now I'm learnig this language in Steptik.